RacimoLab/it-docs/ssh.md

 Keys are more convenient, because typing a password when logging in can be avoided.

+## Creating a public/private key pair

-1. On your (Mac or Linux) workstation, create the public/private key pair.
+On your (Mac or Linux) workstation, create the public/private key pair.
 When prompted for a passphrase, just hit enter so that you won't need a password when logging in.